Are you interested in taking part in the study?

 Anakinra, like other biologic treatments for psoriasis, acts through suppressing the immune system and has a number of known side effects.
-Please read our Participant Information Leaflet [494kb pdf] for more information.
+Please read our Participant Information Leaflet [pdf] for more information.

 As well as testing anakinra as a potential new treatment for PPP, we are also hoping to collect information from participants that will help to explain why and how people get the disease.
 To do this we will collect blood samples at various time points throughout the trial in order to look at genes (DNA) and other molecules.
-In total this will be 75ml (about 15 teaspoons) spread over eight weeks.
+In total this will be 75ml (about 15 teaspoons, or about 12 standard blood test tubes) spread over eight weeks.
 There is also the option of providing two skin samples.

 Who we are